tomieq/ScriptInterpreter/README.md

 ```
 From now on, all the scripts that will be passed to `engine.exec(code:)` may invoke `lightMeUp()` function and the ScriptInterpreter will call `myHandler.turnOnLight()`.
-You can register functions that accept parameters or without.
+You can register functions with parameters or without them.

 The script passed to ScriptInterpreter may look like this:
 ```